 Each branch of 12 step NA operates slightly differently, and some may be more religious than others.
 In general, the program aims to be welcoming to a wide range of members.
 Atheists and agnostics have found success through NA programs, as have people of faith.
 For those who dislike the repeated references to a higher power, a different recovery program may be preferable.

 Most doctors suggest 12-Step groups as a supplement to drug rehab.
-Attending regular 12 step NA meetings can help recovering drug addicts strengthen their vow of sobriety and stay accountable for their behavior.
+Attending regular 12-step NA meetings can help people in recovery strengthen their vow of sobriety and stay accountable for their behavior.
 Attending a group like NA can also provide a group of like-minded friends.

 The Narcotics Anonymous website features a meeting search page where you can look up the meeting nearest to you.
 This directory also provides you with contact information for each of the more than 63,000 meetings scattered around the globe.
 Reach out to your local chapter and find out more about what you can expect.